-"Movies" are about the three movies that have been made from Andres Laszlo Senior's texts and scripts, and the lack of payment from the corporations that have broadcasted these movies (or, from the individuals/organizations that have sold to these broadcasting corporations the rights to do so, "forgetting" about my father and his rights to royalties as a writer/co-writer of original text and/or film-script).
-"Scripts" are about the possibility of new movies/scripts: a new adaptation of Paco Never Fails, a script for Mother Unknown, an animated version of My Uncle Jacinto, finding new script-ideas in The Laszlo & Laszlo Chronicles that contains 45 short stories, and the possibility of staging Dona Juana as a theatre play or operetta.
-Also, my The Challenge already exist as a script VIDEO
+"Movies" discuss the three films made from Andres Laszlo Senior's texts and scripts, as well as the lack of payment from the corporations that have broadcast these films (or from the individuals/organisations that have sold the rights to these broadcasting corporations, "forgetting" about my father and his rights to royalties as a writer/co-writer of the original text and/or film script).
+"Scripts" explore the possibility of new films/scripts: a new adaptation of Paco Never Fails, a script for Mother Unknown, an animated version of My Uncle Jacinto, discovering new script ideas in The Laszlo & Laszlo Chronicles, which contains 45 short stories, and the potential staging of Dona Juana as a theatre play or operetta.
+Additionally, my The Challenge already exists as a script.
+VIDEO

 A. MOVIES